-But when that behavior is the norm rather than the exception i.e. your child has been labelled as a "preschool bully", there needs to be intentional and consistent intervention.
-These behavioral patterns must be changed while the child is still moldable and changeable.
+But when that behaviour is the norm rather than the exception i.e. your child has been labelled as a “preschool bully”, there needs to be intentional and consistent intervention.
+These behavioural patterns must be changed while the child is still moldable and changeable.

 The ‘victim’ and the ‘perpetrator’

 There are two sides of the proverbial fence when it comes to preschool bullies: the ‘victim’ side and the ‘perpetrator’ side.

 If your child is the perpetrator, the first and sometimes most difficult task is to admit to yourself that your child needs behaviour modification.
 Once you realise this, you need to determine the source or reason for their behaviour.

 1. Has your child been through a traumatic situation such as divorce, abuse (or witnessed spousal abuse), a natural disaster or death of a close family member?

 2. Is there a physical or medical reason for their behaviour such as a chemical imbalance or food allergies?